THE AMERICAN ASSOCIATION OF

 To effectively operate AAUW Bethlehem, the Executive Team may establish standing and special committees as needed and shall appoint Coordinators to formulate programs and activities to carry out the mission of AAUW.

 Section 7.
 Meetings.
 Meetings of the Executive Team shall be held at least five (5) times a year at a time and place agreed upon.
 Committee Coordinators may request to attend a meeting of the Executive Team as needed.
+Meetings of the Membership shall be held annually in the Spring to elect officers, amend bylaws, set the dues amount for the upcoming fiscal year and conduct any other noticed business.
+Notice of the annual meeting shall be sent to all members of AAUW Bethlehem at least ten days prior to the meeting.

 ARTICLE XI.
 FINANCIAL ADMINISTRATION